 Read More >

-Here we will discuss common questions related to what exercise and sports are ok to do while recovering from runner’s knee.
+This article will discuss common questions about what exercise and sports are ok to do while recovering from Runner’s knee.

 Having a running coach or physical therapist who specialises in running, to have a look at your running gait is very helpful as some running styles are more likely to develop this condition, so you can be coached to change your running stype to offload the patellofemoral joint.

-Swimming is a good alternative cardiovascular work out if you cannot run because of your knee pain.
-With front crawl you can work mainly or completely with your upper body to get a good work out while avoiding any irritation to your knee.
+Swimming is an excellent alternative for cardiovascular workout if you cannot run because of your knee pain.
+With front crawl, you can work mainly or completely with your upper body to get a good workout while avoiding any irritation to your knee.

 Rowing is a good strengthening exercise for the whole body and is non-impact.
 It does, however, still bend and straighten the knees under force so needs to be done with caution.
 It can be an excellent way to strengthen the posterior chain of muscles which include the glutes and hamstrings.